C/1973 E1 (Kohoutek)

 Comet Kohoutek (pronounced "ko-HU-tek" /koʊ'huːtɛk/, or "ko-ho-tek" /koʊhoʊtɛk/), (Note: A teaching guide published by the Educational Programs Branch of the NASA Goddard Space Flight Center lists the pronunciation of Kohoutek as "KŌ-HÜ'-TEK".
 A January 1974 article in the New York Times provided the phonetic pronunciation "ko-ho-tek" without any accented syllables.
 A special report on the comet in Time gave the phonetic pronunciation "ko-hoe-tek".) formally designated as C/1973 E1, 1973 XII and 1973f, (Note: The designation C/1973 E1 reflects the modern comet designation scheme adopted by the International Astronomical Union in 1995 and indicates that Comet Kohoutek appeared once and was the first comet discovered in the first half of March 1973.
-However, during the time of perihelion the comet was contemporaneously designated as 1973f, as it was sixth comet discovered in 1973, or alternatively as 1973 XII, as the comet was the twelfth to reach perihelion in 1973.) is a comet that passed close to the Sun towards the end of 1973.
+However, during the time of perihelion the comet was contemporaneously designated as 1973f, as it was the sixth comet discovered in 1973, or alternatively as 1973 XII, as the comet was the twelfth to reach perihelion in 1973.) is a comet that passed close to the Sun towards the end of 1973.
 Early predictions of the comet's peak brightness suggested that it had the potential to become one of the brightest comets of the 20th century, capturing the attention of the wider public and the press and earning the comet the moniker of "Comet of the Century".
 Although Kohoutek became rather bright, the comet was ultimately far dimmer than the optimistic projections: its apparent magnitude peaked at only −3 (as opposed to predictions of roughly magnitude −10), and it was visible for only a short period, quickly dimming below naked-eye visibility by the end of January 1974.
 (Note: All mentions of apparent magnitude in this article refer to brightness in visible light unless otherwise noted.)